 Dorsal is additionally responsible for ventral repression of decapentaplegic (dpp) in early embryos (1.5 – 2 hours post fertilization) through the recruitment of Gro, and loss of Gro activity at this stage results in complete derepression of dpp in ventral regions of the embryo {Dubnicoff, 1997 #2366}.
 Dorsal binding sites necessary for restriction of dpp expression to the dorsal portion of the embryo map to a VRR in the gene’s second intron {Huang, 1993 #3037}.
 Our ChIP-seq data confirms extensive Gro recruitment to this site (Fig. 2-11B) in the early embryo.
 Similarly to what is observed with zen, Gro disappears from the VRR at later timepoints.

-Three Dorsal binding sites identified upstream of the tolloid gene are be responsible for the Dorsal-mediated repression of tolloid in ventral regions of the early embryo.
+Three Dorsal binding sites identified upstream of the tolloid gene are responsible for the Dorsal-mediated repression of tolloid in ventral regions of the early embryo.
 A region containing two of these sites functions as a VRR {Kirov, 1994 #3107}.
 Groucho ChIP-seq data indicates that Groucho associates strongly in an asymmetric peak centered on the central Dorsal binding site, approximately 400 bp upstream of the tolloid TSS (Fig. 2-11C).
 While the peak persists through all three time windows, its intensity continuously decreases with time.

 Thus, while the details vary, Groucho associates with the VRRs in all three genes during the developmental time frame when the gene is being actively repressed, supporting a model whereby Groucho is recruited specifically to genes by Dorsal to spatially restrict expression.
 These findings are not, however, consistent with a model involving extensive Gro spreading.
 This is especially apparent in the case of dpp, where I observe binding of Gro in a relatively discrete peak over the intronic VRR.
 A weaker Gro peak is also observed over the transcriptional start site, perhaps indicative of looping, but there is no continuous Gro spreading between the VRR and the start site.